-Where: Over 1,000 properties in 28 European countries.
+Where: The Ibis has more than 1,000 properties in 28 European countries.

 What to expect: Europe's answer to Motel 6 is this Germany-based brand, where rooms are basic but comfortable and more stylish than you might expect, always featuring the brand's distinguishing teal accents.
 The price is right, but be aware that bathrooms are shower-only—something to consider if you have young kids.